Sasszem/s502/doc/main.md

-# S502 assmebler
+# S502 assembler

-Sixty-502 assember is a simple assembler program for the 6502 line of processors written in C.
+Sixty-502 assembler is a simple assembler program for the 6502 line of processors written in C.

 It is also my homework project in programming on BME.